catharsis-subsys/catharsis-subsys/README.md

 ⛔ - probably won't answer chats, but feel free to sit with Us

 primary subsystem hosts are p3, kasper/infected, brad thaniyel, and elliot builder selfshippers.
-we share, but beware if you are nonsharing that we DO talk about them
+We share, but beware if you are nonsharing that we DO talk about them .
+We try to be on close to 24/7 , but if We aren't , Our pc probably either shut down or Our wifi died .